AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/req.rst

-SC expectations for exemption regions
+SC requirements for exemption regions
 =====================================

-SC expectations regarding exemption regions.

-.. rubric:: Requirement(s)
+.. rubric:: Requirement

-Proper behavior of the Coverage Exemptions facility involves the following set of rules:
+For proper behavior of the Coverage Exemptions facility, the following set of rules shall be obeyed:

 ====== ======================================================================
 Rule # Description